kawojue/kawojue/README.md

-- 👋 Hi, I’m @alwaysappear
+- 👋 Hi, I’m Kawojue Raheem O. @alwaysappear
-- 👀 I’m interested in Python, C#, JavaScript
+- 👀 I’m interested in Python (Web), C# (App), JavaScript (Web).
-- 🌱 I’m currently learning some frameworks
+- 🌱 I’m currently learning and practicing to become world-class.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on your desired projects.
 - 📫 How to reach me alwaysappear@gmail.com

 <!---